apache/gravitino/docs/security/how-to-use-https.md

 ## HTTPS

-Users would better use HTTPS instead of HTTP if users choose OAuth 2.0 as the authenticator as HTTPS protects the header of the request from smuggling, making it safer.
+For users choosing OAuth 2.0 as the authentication method, it is recommended to use HTTPS instead of HTTP.
+HTTPS encrypts the request headers, offering better protection against smuggling attacks.

-Gravitino can't support HTTP and HTTPS at the same time in a single Gravitino server instance, if users choose to enable HTTPS, Gravitino won't provide the ability of HTTP service.
+Note that Gravitino cannot simultaneously support both HTTP and HTTPS within a single server instance.
+If HTTPS is enabled, Gravitino will no longer provide HTTP service.

 Currently, both the Gravitino server and Iceberg REST service can configure and support HTTPS.